Xbox shuts down multiple studios, including makers of Hi-Fi Rush and Dishonored

 Xbox has closed four of its Bethesda studios, including Hi-Fi Rush developer Tango Gameworks and Redfall maker Arkane Austin.

 IGN first reported the news, which came from an internal Microsoft email from Xbox Game Studios Matt Booty.
 Halifax’s Alpha Dog Studios (Mighty Doom) and Roundhouse Games will also close, although the latter will be folded into ZeniMax Online Studios, the team behind the Elder Scrolls Online.
+It’s unclear how many people will lose their jobs.

 “These changes are grounded in prioritizing high-impact titles and further investing in Bethesda’s portfolio of blockbuster games and beloved worlds which you have nurtured over many decades,” wrote Booty.
 “To double down on these franchises and invest to build new ones requires us to look across the business to identify the opportunities that are best positioned for success.”